|

 capacity for pleasure, work, and creativity.
 Two classic

-medical texts, the Huang Di Nei Jing (The Yellow
+medical texts, the Huang Di Nei

-B.C. to 100 A.D.) and the Nan Jing (written circa 100 to
+from 100 B.C. to 100 A.D.) and the Nan Jing (written

-200 A.D.) were important early documents that presented the
+circa 100 to 200 A.D.) were important early documents that

-and practitioners ever since.
+generations of scholars and practitioners ever since.

 |

-It wasn't until 1971, however, that
+It wasn't until 1971,

-a story on a ping-pong tournament in Beijing, and was treated for
+appendicitis while doing a story on a ping-pong tournament in

-post-surgical pain with acupuncture.
-In a front-page Times Story
+In a front-page Times Story he wrote, "I've seen the

-exposure came at a time when many Americans were looking for a
+past, and it works!"
+This exposure came at a time when many

-more holistic, naturalistic approach
+Americans were looking for a more holistic, naturalistic approach

 to health care, and caused quite a stir among the Western medical